 This is the gateway course for Exercise Science.
-This course covers the initial beginnings of modern day exercise science disciplines, professionalism, organizations related to the field, certifications, academic progression beyond the undergraduate degree, and opportunities existing upon graduation, and legal/liability issues.
+This course covers the initial beginnings of modern day exercise science disciplines, professionalism, organizations related to the field, certifications, academic progression beyond the undergraduate degree, and opportunities existing upon graduation.
 Some anatomy and physiology as it relates to exercise will also be addressed.
 This course is the pre-requisite course to all other EXSC classes.